 Install and Basic PostgreSQL Setup

 The following is a brief overview of the steps required to install PostgreSQL.
-For full details on installing PostgreSQL on Linux please see the provided links above.
+For the latest instructions, see the official PostrgeSQL Linux downloads (Debian) page

 Authentication and Remote Connections

 Authentication is controlled through a configuration file, depending on your infrastructure, deployment and operational directives you may need to alter this file.
 The details of such changes are beyond the scope of this article, for additional information see Client Authentication.

 The configuration file to change is typically named pg_hba.conf and is located in the system /etc/ directory.
 For example, /etc/postgresql/11/main/pg_hba.conf

 The following outlines an example pg_hba.conf file: